News

 New South Wales

-Between 2013 and 2021, NSW launched Waste Less, Recycle More, an initiative funding waste reduction projects to reduce overall waste.
+Between 2012 and 2022, NSW launched Waste Less, Recycle More, an initiative funding waste reduction projects to reduce overall waste.
 The initiative includes an Organics Infrastructure Grant Program to make it easier for households and businesses to do the right thing with their organic waste.
 The program provided $57 million over 9 years to fund FOGO infrastructure and equipment for the public sector, businesses, community groups, NFP and NGOs.

-The current challenge with NSW FOGO collection: In July 2022, the NSW Environment Protection Authority (EPA) released a Position Statement on acceptable inputs for FOGO bins, and unfortunately, compostable packaging did not fall into these acceptable inputs due to concerns over PFAS contamination.
+The current challenge with NSW FOGO collection: In July 2022, the NSW Environment Protection Authority (EPA) released a Position Statement on acceptable inputs for FOGO bins, and unfortunately, compostable packaging did not fall into these acceptable inputs due to concerns over PFAS contamination (source).
 Some sustainable packaging companies are moving quickly to completely phase out PFAS.

 South Australia